 Company Analysis

-In your company analysis, you will describe your business concept for a child care business that you are currently operating or plan to open.
+In your company analysis, you will describe your business concept for a child care center that you are currently operating or plan to open.

 For example, you might operate one of the following types: